goharbor/community/proposals/new/multi-arch.md

 1. Increase the environment variable ARCH, the default is amd64, which can be overwritten during execution

-2. When executing make compile to generate binary, it can generate binary of different architectures according to the environment variable ARCH, and place the generated binary in a directory named after the architecture, such as /make/photon/core/binary/amd64/core
+2. When executing make compile to generate binary, it can generate binary of different architectures according to the environment variable ARCH

-3. When the COPY instruction is executed in the Dockerfile, the binary address can be obtained according to the ARCH variable name, which can be /make/photon/core/binary/amd64/core

-4. Use docker buildx instead of docker build to build all the images, and determine the target architecture according to the specified parameter ARCH

-5. Determine the generated version name according to the environment variable ARCH name, if it is not amd64, we need to add the architecture name after the generated version number.
-For example v2.0.1-arm64

-6. Add [Docker Buildx Action](https://github.com/marketplace/actions/docker-buildx) to the github aciton workflow to build a multi-architecture image.

-7. Add a file named adapter.sh, the content of the file is empty.
-Before executing the compile and build commands, please call adapter.sh scripts.
+3. Add a file named adapter.sh, the content of the file is empty.
+Before executing  compile and build commands, please call adapter.sh scripts.
 This shell script file can be overwritten by downstream users, and downstream users can write their own modifications in this file, such as overriding the addresses of third-party dependencies or replacing Dockerfile.

 ### Downstream changes